smcasillas1/Capstone/README.md

 ## Purpose

-My intent with this project is to finally conduct an analysis on the types of crime that for an entire state.
+My intent with this project is to conduct an analysis on the types of crime that has occurred for an entire state.
 This project can be beneficial to anyone who would like to understand crimes in Ohio - current/future Ohio residents and/or government officials who want to understand how crime has trended from 2020-2022 in Ohio.
 The latter audience can also use this information to understand what types of laws, resources, and/or police training/staffing may be needed to deter/reduce the types of crimes that have occurred